Spectrum of the perturbed Landau-Dirac operator: Results

-For our second result both $V_1$ and $V_2$ could have negative contributions provided that the support of the positive contribution ``encircle" the support of the negative one.
-More specifically:

-\begin{defi} We say that a compact set $K$ is \emph{encircled} by an open set $\Omega$ if there exists a Jordan curve $\Gamma\subset\Omega $ such that $K$ is contained in the interior part of $\Gamma$. \end{defi} For a general class of open sets which encircle compacts set we refer to Proposition \ref{leborder} of the Appendix.
+For our second result both $V_1$ and $V_2$ could have negative contributions provided that the support of the positive contribution ``encircle" the support of the negative one. {The contribution of $W$ will be still weaker}.
+More specifically: \begin{defi} We say that a compact set $K$ is \emph{encircled} by an open set $\Omega$ if there exists a Jordan curve $\Gamma\subset\Omega $ such that $K$ is contained in the interior part of $\Gamma$. \end{defi} For a general class of open sets which encircle compacts set we refer to Proposition \ref{leborder} of the Appendix.